-• May 14 - Two females walking on Division Street reported that a male dressed in all black started running at them.
-When they stated that they would call the police, the male ran away.
-May 14 - Stevens Point Police Department and the Stevens Point Fire Department responded to the Family Crisis Center to assists in an ambulance call. • May 14 - A caller reported that two males were smoking outside her daughter's window.
+- May 14 Stevens Point Police Department and the Stevens Point Fire Department responded to the Family Crisis Center to assists in an ambulance call. - May 14 A caller reported that two males were smoking outside her daughter's window.
 The caller stated her daughter is pregnant.
 The caller was upset that the landlord would not do anything due to the smoking males not being tenants.
-The caller stated the males laughed at her daughter.May 14 - A caller advised dispatch that her parents were victims to a Publisher's Clearing House scam that cost them \$10.000.
-May 14 - Officers spoke with a male who said he saw a

-• May 15 - One male was arrested for retail theft at Kwik Trip on Maria Drive.

-May 15 - Officers were disnatched to Point of Discovery School for a disturbance.
-May 15 - A caller reported seeing a male carrying an AK-47 in a parking lot on Centerpoint Drive. • May 15 - A caller on Fourth Avenue reported that her exboyfriend and his mother took items from her residence. • May 15 - Officers responded to Washington Avenue for reports of a male looking in windows. • May 15 - After a traffic stop, a 54-year-old male was arrested for possession of methamphetamine and drug paraphernalia following a K-9 indication and search of the vehicle.
-May 15 - A caller advised that she had heard a thud and then a goose making a loud noise on Riverview Avenue.
-She stated that she had seen two high school aged males nearby laughing and that she believes they may have done something to the goose. • May 15 - An intoxicated male at Mead Park was involved in a physical altercation and required an ambulance. • May 15 - A male requested a welfare check for a woman at the Salvation Army, he believed she was abused by her boyfriend. • May 16 - A bag of suspected methamphetamine was recovered from Kwik Trip on Church Street
+The caller stated the males laughed at her daughter. • May 14 - A caller advised - dispatch that her parents were victims to a Publisher's Clearing House scam that cost them \$10,000. - May 14 Officers spoke with a male who said he saw a - "kick him in the ass."
+The male stated the man was white and the child was black.
+The male said he saw nothing physical - May 15 One male was arrested for retail theft at Kwik Trip on Maria Drive. - May 15 Officers were disnatched to Point of Discovery School for a disturbance. - May 15 A caller reported seeing a male carrying an AK-47 in a parking lot on Centerpoint Drive. - May 15 A caller on Fourth Avenue reported that her exboyfriend and his mother took items from her residence. - May 15 Officers responded to Washington Avenue for reports of a male looking in windows. - May 15 After a traffic stop, a 54-year-old male was arrested for possession of methamphetamine and drug paraphernalia following a K-9 indication and search of the vehicle. - May 15 A caller advised that she had heard a thud and then a goose making a loud noise on Riverview Avenue.
+She stated that she had seen two high school aged males nearby laughing and that she believes they may have done something to the goose. - May 15 An intoxicated male at Mead Park was involved in a physical altercation and required an ambulance. - May 15 A male requested a welfare check for a woman at the Salvation Army, he believed she was abused by her boyfriend. - May 16 A bag of suspected methamphetamine was recovered from Kwik Trip on

-HEALTH Better begins with healthy families.
+Better begins with healthy families.